Police believe NJ high school baseball ‘hazing’ video was social media prank

 Mayor Roque was furious, demanding answers about what happened.
 He said a teacher told him about it.

-"Everything thing seems to be hush, including I just spoke to my police director and he verbally says to me that he didn't find it necessary to advise me that this was taking place," Roque said.
+“Everything seems to be hush, including I just spoke to my police director and he verbally says to me that he didn’t find it necessary to advise me that this was taking place,” Roque said.

 But West New York’s police director said he does not believe this was a hazing incident.